Kurt A.Johnson

 Kurt Johnson's practice focuses on complex disputes, critical motions, and appeals.

 Kurt also devotes significant time to his pro bono practice, where he focuses on religious liberty and prisoner rights.
-Most recently, he successfully briefed and argued a case before the Seventh Circuit Court of Appeals involving a request for judicial records.
+Most recently, he successfully briefed and argued a case before the Michigan Court of Appeals involving parole eligibility for habitual offenders.

 Before joining Jones Day, Kurt served as a law clerk to Justice Neil Gorsuch of the Supreme Court of the United States and to Judge J. Harvie Wilkinson III of the United States Court of Appeals for the Fourth Circuit.
 He also practiced for several years at an international law firm in Washington, D.C.